913AycltFM/913-Ayclt-FM-Azuracast-Calender/README.md

-# 91.3 AYCLT FM — AzuraCast Calendar
+# 91.3 Ayclt FM — AzuraCast Calendar

 Automated rolling 7-day programming calendar for 91.3 AYCLT FM, HD2, and HD3.

 ## What it does

-This project connects to the 91.3 AYCLT FM AzuraCast API, retrieves the station programming schedule, and generates an iCalendar (`.ics`) file.
+This project connects to the 91.3 Ayclt FM AzuraCast API, retrieves the station programming schedule, and generates an iCalendar (`.ics`) file.

 The calendar is automatically updated **every 5 minutes** with GitHub Actions.

 ## Included stations

-- 91.3 AYCLT FM
+- 91.3 Ayclt FM
-- 91.3 AYCLT FM HD2
+- 91.3 Ayclt FM HD2
-- 91.3 AYCLT FM HD3
+- 91.3 Ayclt FM HD3

 ## Features